Embassy of Sweden, Dublin: History

-The embassy has its origin in the consulate which the Swedish government decided to open in Dublin in 1926.
-A petition was received from the Consul General in London, endorsed by the envoy there, in which the Consul General requested that a consulate be established in the Irish Free State or, if this could not be done, that in any case a trade representative be sent there.
-The reasons given in support of the proposal to strengthen the commercial representation in Ireland had appeared to the minister for foreign affairs to be very weighty; however, under the state's financial situation at the time, he considered himself unable to recommend that special funds be requested for this purpose.
-However, investigations carried out had shown that the need for strengthened commercial representation in Ireland could be met to a significant extent, then the King in Council was given the opportunity to possibly place the second vice-consul employed at the Consulate General of Sweden in London to duty in Ireland.
-The King in Council decided to propose that the Riksdag allow that the salary benefits accrued for a second vice consul at the consulate general in London should, according to the King in Council's assessment, be used for the salary of a second vice consul stationed in Ireland.
+The embassy originated in the consulate that the Swedish government decided to open in Dublin in 1926.
+A petition was received from the Consul General in London, endorsed by the envoy there, in which the Consul General requested that a consulate be established in the Irish Free State or, if this was not possible, that a trade representative be sent instead.
+The reasons given in support of strengthening commercial representation in Ireland were considered very weighty by the minister for foreign affairs; however, due to the state's financial situation at the time, he considered it impossible to recommend that special funds be requested for this purpose.
+Investigations showed that the need for strengthened commercial representation in Ireland could be met to a significant extent by assigning the second vice-consul at the Consulate General of Sweden in London to duty in Ireland.
+The King in Council therefore proposed that the Riksdag allow the salary allocated for a second vice-consul at the consulate general in London to be used, according to the King in Council's assessment, for the salary of a second vice-consul stationed in Ireland.
 This petition was approved by the Riksdag.